"Straight to the Source" Returns, Spotlighting Taiwan's Rich Food Heritage

 News provided byTaiwanPlus

-TaiwanPlus invites viewers into the fields, farms, and communities that nurture the island's most distinctive and sustainable ingredients
+TaiwanPlus invites viewers into the fields, farms, and communities that nurture the island's ingredients

-Producer Yenming Lai explained, "Our goal with "Straight to the Source" is to show viewers that food is more than something to eat.
+Producer Yenming Lai explained, "Our goal with 'Straight to the Source' is to show viewers that food is more than something to eat.
 Every ingredient has a story and a connection to the environment.
-We want people to see the care and skill behind it and to appreciate the culture behind every meal.
-Food is a way to connect people, communities, and generations, and this series is our way of sharing that connection."
+We want people to see the care and skill behind it and to appreciate the culture behind every meal."

-The series also explores the sensory and aesthetic aspects of food production.
 Through visually rich sequences, viewers can see the colors, textures, and shapes of ingredients as they are handled and prepared.
 From the sheen of fresh produce to the intricate details of handcrafted foods, the cinematography emphasizes the beauty in everyday practices that might otherwise go unnoticed.
-By capturing these details, the series encourages viewers to slow down and appreciate the work, patience, and care that are part of Taiwan's food culture.

 Watch "Straight to the Source" now on the TaiwanPlus website and the TaiwanPlus Docs YouTube channel, with new episodes released weekly.